- A. Definition

 The Bond has a maximum due date of 60 days after the Rhino Charge event.

-The time deadline for submission sponsorship or bond forms to be considered for the Highest Cash Sponsorship is extended to 17.00 hrs on the Competition Day.
+The time deadline for submission sponsorship or bond forms to be considered for the Highest Cash Sponsorship is extended to 17:00 hrs on the Competition Day.

 All entrants must include the Rhino Charge and Rhino Ark logos in their fund-raising material, whether printed or in other media.
-High-resolution versions of the logos can be obtained from the Rhino Charge Event Administrator.
+High-resolution versions of the logos can be acquired from the Rhino Charge Event Administrator.

-2. Ways to enter the Rhino Charge.
+4. Ways to enter the Full Rhino Charge.

 There are several ways to enter the Rhino Charge.

 Automatic Entry.
-Participants who have raised more than 2m in the previous year’s event, will be invited to enter the event.
+Participants who have raised more than KES 2m in the previous year’s event, will be invited to enter the event.

 Entry by Pledge Auction.
 Entrants can enter at different pledge levels, starting with those willing to pledge the highest.

-9am Monday 1st August 2022 | 1.5m shillings | Digital or in Person |
+9am Monday 14th August 2023KES 1.0mDigital or in Person

-4. Entry Requirements and Conditions
+6. Full Rhino Charge Entry Requirements and Conditions

 a.
 Number of places